mahalia-bone/mahalia-utils/README.txt

 SHUTDOWN

 After laboratory testing has completed, proper shutdown of the device is essential.
-Improper shutdown may destroy SD cards and render them useless!
+Improper shutdown may destroy microSD cards and render them useless!

 If you are connected via the serial or SSH consoles:

-  mha@mahalia:~$ sudo shutdown now
+sudo shutdown now

-If not connected via the serial or SSH consoles, you pay press and hold the "POWER" button for ten seconds.
+If not connected via the serial or SSH consoles, you may press and hold the "POWER" button for ten seconds.
 All LEDs will extinguish after this point.

 If the system becomes unresponsive, pressing the "RESET" switch will restart the operating system.

-After the "PWR" LED extinguishes the power adapter and/or SD card may be safely removed.
+After the "PWR" LED extinguishes the power adapter and/or microSD card may be safely removed.